Jack Suwinski Player Props: Pirates vs. Braves

 Braves Pitching Rankings

+- The pitching staff for the Braves has a collective 9.4 K/9, the fifth-best in MLB.

-- The Braves' 3.91 team ERA ranks ninth among all league pitching staffs.
+- The Braves' 3.93 team ERA ranks ninth across all league pitching staffs.

-- The Braves give up the fourth-fewest home runs in baseball (119 total, 1.1 per game).
+- Braves pitchers combine to surrender 123 home runs (1.1 per game), the fifth-fewest in baseball.

-- Chirinos makes the start for the Braves, his seventh of the season.
-He is 5-4 with a 4.42 ERA and 39 strikeouts in 71 1/3 innings pitched.
+- The Braves are sending Fried (3-1) to the mound for his seventh start of the season.
+He is 3-1 with a 1.69 ERA and 33 strikeouts in 32 2/3 innings pitched.

-- The righty's most recent appearance was on Wednesday against the Los Angeles Angels, when he tossed five innings, surrendering three earned runs while allowing six hits.
+- In his most recent appearance on Friday, the lefty tossed six scoreless innings against the Chicago Cubs while surrendering three hits.

-- The 29-year-old has amassed an ERA of 4.42, with 4.9 strikeouts per nine innings, in 17 games this season.
-Opposing hitters have a .258 batting average against him.
+- The 29-year-old has amassed an ERA of 1.69, with 9.3 strikeouts per nine innings, in six games this season.
+Opponents are hitting .217 against him.

 © 2023 Data Skrive.
 All rights reserved.